neurallayer/fos/docs/source/introduction.rst

     trainer.run(data, validation_data, epochs=10, callbacks=[NotebookMeter()])

+If you don't provide validation data, the validation step will be skipped.
+If you don't provide any callbacks, a basic print callback will be used that just print the progress after each epoch.

 Metric
 ------
 A metric is nothing more then a plain Python function that can be added to a Workout to get extra insights into the performance of your model.
-Metrics are optional and if you don't provide any, only the loss value will be added as a metric.
+Metrics are optional and if you don't provide any, only the loss value will be added as a metric to the history.
+If you have a validation step, the metrics will also be run against the validaiton results and will be available as ``metricname_valid``.

 Callback
 --------
+While a metric can be added to the workout, a callback can be used as a paramter to the fit function.
+Typically there are two types of callbacks:

-A callback captures the generated metrics and displays them by for example printing results in a Jupyter Notebook or logging them to a file.
+- A callback that captures the generated metrics and displays them by for example printing results in a Jupyter Notebook or logging them to a file.
 Whenever the training is done with a training step, it will retrieve the generated metrics and hand them over to the meter.
-Read more about meters at callbacks.rst
+Read more about meters at callbacks.rst.

+- A callback that monitors progress and decides when to stop the training.

 Inspiration